 Practices for Awakening & Resilience in a Changing World

-With Inna Alex and Br.
-Tenzin (Alex Anderson)
+With Inna Alex, Eshana Bragg and Br.
+Tenzin (Dr. Alex Anderson)

-This workshop series is a result of extensive collaboration between 7 experienced Deep Ecology facilitators: Eshana Bragg, Inna Alex, Patrick Anderson, Br.
+This workshop series is a result of extensive collaboration between seven experienced Deep Ecology facilitators: Eshana Bragg, Inna Alex, Patrick Anderson, Br.
 Tenzin, Skye Cielita Flor, Miraz Indira and John Seed.

-The 21st August til 26th October 2022 course will be facilitated by Inna Alex and Br.
+The 17th May to 21st June 2023 course will be facilitated by Inna Alex, Eshana Bragg and Br.
 Tenzin (Dr. Alex Anderson).

 We live in challenging and deeply uncertain times, where the words ‘climate emergency’ and ‘sixth mass extinction’ have hit the mainstream, and predictions of near-term social, economic and environmental collapse cause great concern for a growing number of people of all ages.
 The sickness of our culture has become hard to deny, and many of us feel alone as we hold within us the weight of the world.
 So many of us are also expressing a longing to come into a deeper connection with each other, to live meaningful lives and to feel returned to the circle of belonging within the wider Earth community.